-- May not work on vehicles newer than 2013
+- It may not work on vehicles newer than 2013.

-- Included directions don’t work for all supported makes and models
+- The included directions don’t work for all supported makes and models.

 It is perfect for Owners of 2010-2013 GM model vehicles.

 Signal interference can be an issue with this EL-50448 TPMS tool.
-Extraneous noise from wireless and Bluetooth devices causes many of the issues users to have with the JDiag Super EL-50448 reset tool.
+Extraneous noise from wireless and Bluetooth devices causes many of the issues users have with the JDiag Super EL-50448 reset tool.
 It’s a TPMS tool that’s best to use outside, away from any other electronics.
-Positioning the antenna correctly can also be a bit tricky.
+Correctly positioning the antenna can also be a bit tricky.

 The speed and usability of the JDiag Super EL-50448 TPMS tool are both big selling points.
 Versatility is a strong point, too.
 It offers the basic functionality of relearning TPMS and activating sensors in a convenient, fully-updated package.

-- Updated for 2019 to work with recent vehicles
+- It’s updated for 2019 to work with recent vehicles.

-- Compatible with all major Ford and GMC models
+- It’s compatible with all major Ford and GMC models.

-- Susceptible to interference from cell phones and Bluetooth devices
+- It’s susceptible to interference from cell phones and Bluetooth devices.